-And, as we also know, most of it is bulldust, but I recently came across one thing that isn’t.
+And, as we also know, most of it is bulldust, but I recently came across one thing for a healthy life that isn’t.
 It’s simple, it’s cheap, and according to studies and independent feedback, it works (!).
 Check it out and let me know what you think (especially if you’ve done it).

 IT’S IN THE GENES